 Don’t waste time!
 Register for the Chevron Houston Marathon and Aramco Houston Half Marathon!
-I ran the Aramco Houston Half Marathon for the past two years, and I’ll be the first one to tell you this race is by faaaar one of the coolest ones in Houston!
+I ran the Aramco Houston Half Marathon for the past three years, and I’ll be the first one to tell you this race is by faaaar one of the coolest ones in Houston!

 - The race course is flat.
 God Bless Houston for having probably one of the most level running courses in the country.
 Outside of a few hills on the homestretch headed down Allen Parkway, the course for both the Houston Marathon and Houston Half Marathon is quite manageable–perfect for newbie runners!
 Check out the 2017 course elevation map and its nonexistent hills.